apache/nuttx/configs/sama5d3x-ek/README.txt

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^

-  The NuttX make system has been modified to support the several different toolchain options.
+  The NuttX make system will support the several different toolchain options.

   All testing has been conducted using the AtmelStudio GCC toolchain.
-To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
+To use the CodeSourcery, devkitARM or other GNU toolchain, you simply need to add add one of the following configuration options to your .config (or defconfig)
   file: